riffomonas/RR_R25_2014/research_plan.md

 fellows, junior faculty, and more senior investigators that lead research groups.
 Although we anticipate that any researcher will gain something from the materials, our  primary audience is the growing pool of researchers that are new to microbiome research and have limited computational skills.
-For this audience, we will have an entry level stage where they would go through all of the modules.
 An innovative component of our project will provide training materials for those leading research groups to help them understand how to interact with those researchers that they supervise.
-Two significant problems with a lack of reproducibility include the inability of supervisors to adequately vet a trainees methods and the inability of supervisors to fully engage with the trainee in develop the methods.
+A common sentiment that we have heard from colleagues is that they do not know how to do the data analysis themselves and are left to trust that their trainees have acquired the information they need to do the analysis.
+This puts the research supervisors in a difficult position of insuring that the analysis is done well and reproducibly.
+By including these individuals in the training program, especially Autotutorials 1 and 4, they will see how they can "collaborate" with their own research group on the analysis.
 By including participants from across multiple levels we will be able to take a more holistic approach to the problem of reproducible research within the microbiome research area.

 We pride ourselves on recruiting diverse cohorts of researchers to the workshops we hold to instruct people on best practices for using mothur to analyze 16S rRNA gene sequences.
-It is common for the number of women to outnumber men and to have 4-5 African American and Hispanic American researchers attend workshop with 30 participants.
+It is common for the number of women to outnumber men and to have 4-5 visible minorities attend a workshop with 30 participants.
 This level of diversity is uncommon in computational workshops.
 Our strategy is to place a very low bar for admission to the workshops, requiring that the researcher merely email us to register.
 We have identified a number of research groups led by diverse investigators that we will use to help develop and refine our materials prior to final dissemination.
 Included in these is the research group of Dr. Courtney Robinson, an Assistant Professor at Howard University, which is a Historically Black University.
-For all of our assessments we will keep track of the researchers' gender, race, ethnicity, and academic rank to understand whether there are individual groups that we are not accessing or that may be having greater difficulties with some materials than other groups.
+For all of our assessments we will keep track of the researchers' gender, race, ethnicity, and academic rank to understand whether there are individual demographic groups that we are not accessing or that may be having greater difficulties with some materials than others.
 Finally, because the materials will be made freely available to anyone that wants to participate in the modules, there should be little difficulty in maintaining a high level of diversity among the participants.
 Regardless, we will continue to monitor the demographic distribution of the participants on the pre-test.
 We are committed to making our materials accessible to anyone wanting to engage them.
 Our track record with previous training efforts indicates that our approach does an exceptional job of engaging a diverse cross section of microbiologists.

 We take seriously our commitment to maintaining a low barrier to participation in our training modules.
 The activities we selected use a variety of formats to